Branching conditionals can be written straightforwardly using the

 let statement are available in all branches, but not outside of this expression.

-You can also use guards instead of nested
+You can also use pattern guards instead of nested

 if expressions.
 Each branch is indicated with a pipe